AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-26-http-cookies/index.md

 ---
 title: An Introduction to HTTP Cookies
 description: Learn why HTTP cookies are needed, how they're used, where they're stored, and how they impact security and privacy.
 keywords: [cookies, http cookie]
-categories: [http, cookies, browsers, javascript]
+categories: [browsers, javascript]
 commentsId: 49
 redirectFrom:
   - /blog/what-are-cookies/